 In the case of teleworking, specific OSH-related measures are explicitly provided for in legislative decree 81/200813.
-Known as the "Single Text on Occupational Safety", this decree aims to reorganize and coordinate all the regulations relating to health and safety in the workplace in Italy.
+Known as "Testo Unico sulla Salute e Sicurezza sul Lavoro" ("Consolidated Text on Health and Safety at Work"), this text aims to reorganize and coordinate all the regulations relating to health and safety in the workplace in Italy.

-Effectively, in teleworking, the provisions of Title III (work equipment and personal protective equipment - where they are provided by the employer) and Title VII (display screen equipment) of this Single Text apply.
+Effectively, in teleworking, the provisions of Title III (work equipment and personal protective equipment - where they are provided by the employer) and Title VII (display screen equipment) of this Consolidated Text apply.
 More specifically, Article 3, paragraph 10 stresses that these Titles apply to "all employees who constantly work remotely via an electronic and telematic connection".
 It also stipulates that "remote workers shall be informed by the employer of the company's occupational health and safety policies, particularly insofar as concerns the requirements relating to display screen equipment, and they shall correctly apply the company's safety instructions".
 It is also indicated that it is possible, for the employer, the workers' representatives and the competent authorities, to have access to the telework location in order to verify the correct application of the OSH legislation.
 However, in the case of work at home, this access is subject to the prior notice and consent of the worker.
 The remote worker can also voluntarily ask for an inspection of their home to check the conformity of their work environment.
-Lastly, the employer is obliged to "ensure that measures are taken to avoid the isolation of the remote worker relative to the other workers in the company, by enabling them to meet their colleagues and obtain access to the company's information, in accordance with the company's regulations or agreements".
+Lastly, the employer is obliged to "ensure that measures are taken to avoid the isolation of the remote worker from the other workers in the company, by enabling them to meet their colleagues and obtain access to the company's information, in accordance with the company's regulations or agreements".

-In order to better achieve the objectives of Title VII, Appendix XXXIV to the Single Text gives in detail the "minimum requirements" for display screen equipment.
-Based on the premise that "the use of such equipment must not be a source of risk for workers", it lists the requirements regarding the size, resolution and luminosity of the display screen equipment and gives instructions concerning the keyboard and pointing devices, and rules concerning the minimum work surface and the characteristics of the office chair.
+In order to better achieve the objectives of Title VII, Appendix XXXIV to the Consolidated Text gives in detail the "minimum requirements" for display screen equipment.
+Based on the premise